3mdeb/hackathon/docs/index.md

 ---

 <h2 align="left" style="color: #38d430;">
-  <b>Heard about open-source firmware and coreboot but did not dare to try?</b>
+  <b>Heard about open-source firmware and coreboot but did not dare to try
+  them?</b>
 </h2>

-You couldn't find better place to know more about open-source firmware and coreboot and why you should try it.
+You couldn't find a better place to know more about open-source firmware and coreboot and why you should try it.

 The very first 3mdeb's public and open hackathon is here with coreboot as its main theme. coreboot is an extended firmware platform that provides instant and secure booting of modern computers and embedded systems.
-As an open source project, it provides auditability and maximum control over the technology.
+As an open-source project, it provides auditability and maximum control over the technology.